KushagraKarira/MFRC522/rfid/README.rst

   #.
 Check your pin settings/variables in the code, see `Pin Layout`_ .
   #.
 Check your pin header soldering.
 Maybe you have cold solder joints.
   #.
 Check voltage.
 Most breakouts work with 3.3V.
   #.
-SPI only works with 3.3V, most breakouts seem 5V tollerant, but try a level shifter.
+SPI only works with 3.3V, most breakouts seem 5V tolerant, but try a level shifter.
   #.
 SPI does not like long connections.
 Try shorter connections.
   #.
 SPI does not like prototyping boards.
 Try soldered connections.
   #.
 According to reports #101, #126 and #131, there may be a problem with the soldering on the MFRC522 breakout.
 You could fix this on your own.